LUMC/HAMLET/docs/source/expression.rst

 Tools
 -----
 This module relies on the STAR count files in combination with a set of housekeeping genes to normalize gene expression levels.

 Input
 -----
-The input for this module is one or more pairs of FastQ files per sample, specified in a PEP configuration file, as is shown below.
+The input for this module is one BAM file and one STAR count table specified in a PEP configuration file, as is shown below.

 .. csv-table:: Example input for the expression module
    :delim: ,